John W. Birks

 John W. Birks (born 10 December 1946, in Vinita, Oklahoma, USA) is an American atmospheric chemist and entrepreneur who is best known for co-discovery with Paul Crutzen of the potential atmospheric effects of nuclear war known as nuclear winter.
 His most recent awards include the 2019 Haagen-Smit Clean Air Award for his contributions to atmospheric chemistry and the 2022 Future of Life Award for discovery of the nuclear winter effect.

 As an entrepreneur, Birks co-founded the two technology companies, 2B Technologies and InDevR.
-At 2B Technologies he served as President during 2005-2020 and currently serves as Chief Scientist.
+At 2B Technologies he served as president during 2005-2020 and currently serves as Chief Scientist.

 Early life and education

 Birks received his BS (1968) degree in chemistry with high honors from the University of Arkansas.
-He carried out his graduate work at the University of California, Berkeley where he completed his MS (1970) and PhD (1974) in physical chemistry under the direction of Professor Harold S. Johnston.
+He carried out his graduate work at the University of California, Berkeley where he completed his MS (1970) and PhD (1974) in physical chemistry under the direction of Professor Harold S. Johnston, being co-directed by Henry F. Schaeffer III and William H. Miller during his final year of graduate studies.
+During a 1970-72 break between his MS and PhD studies at Berkeley, he performed alternative service as a conscientious objector to the Vietnam War as a research assistant at the Kansas University Medical Center.